6808/6808.github.io/labs/lab3.md

 the phone) at any time, but is not likely to do so in the middle of a gesture, we can average the orientation of the device during the gesture to guess what the user is currently thinking of as the up-down and left-right axes.
+The app should work regardless of the orientation.

-We also recall the definition of the instantaneous device coordinate
+In the diagram above, the x, y, z unit vectors show the "standard" (reference/world) coordinate system, which is independent of the device's orientation.
+We also recall the definition of the instantaneous device coordinate system:
-system:

 <center>
 ![](images/lab3/acceleration_axes_2x.png){height="400" #accelerationAxes}